mre/mre.github.io.v3/content/2017/rust-url-shortener/index.md

 A URL shortener has two main responsibilities:

-- Create a shorter URL from a longer one (d'oh)
+- Create a short URL for a longer one (d'oh!).
 - Redirect to the longer link when the short link is requested.

 Let's call our service `rust.ly` (_Hint, hint:_ the domain is still available at the time of writing...).

-First, we create a new Rust project:
+First, let's create a new Rust project:

 ```rust
 cargo new --bin rustly